TylerBoni/autopilot-433-remote/README.md

 ### Antennas

 If you are having issues with the remote learning, I highly reccommend an antenna (wire curled in circles works fine) on the TX and pressing the antenna to the back of the remote.
-This is the only wy I was able to make the remote learn the codes as the signal fro mthe tx is too weak.
+This is the only way I was able to make the remote learn the codes as the signal from the tx is too weak.

 ## Remote Control Functions